Does Your Dog Have A Dry Crusty, Cracked Nose? It Could Be Hyperkeratosis

 Severe cases where ulcers have developed may require a prescription for antibiotics or steroids.

 We make our soothing topical CBD balm for dogs with a base of shea butter and coconut oil.
 Then we add in Niaouli, frankincense, myrrh, and lavender essential oils, along with vitamin E. All of these ingredients have proven to be very beneficial for dry and damaged skin.
+Whether it's on your dog's nose, home remedies for dry dog paws, or even a natural option for hot spots.

 CBD, when applied topically, interacts with nearby cannabinoid receptors present in your dog's skin.
 It works with your dog's endocannabinoid system to encourage bodily functions to return to a healthy state.